 - What is the sitting distance from your TV?
-Ideally, your viewing distance should be 1.5 times of your TV screen size (measured diagonally from bottom left to top right).
+Ideally, your viewing distance should be 1.5 times of your television screen size (measured diagonally from bottom left to top right).

 - Most people pick 55” – 65” for their TV screen size in the living room.
 We live in a 3-bedroom apartment and we chose a 65” for our living room.
-Our master bedroom uses a 40”.
-But if your living room is big, you can definitely go for a 75″ and more.
+Our master bedroom uses a 42”.
+But if your living room is big, you can definitely go for a 75″ or bigger.

 LCD is liquid crystal display, and LED stands for light-emitting diode.
 Surprisingly, though labelled differently, both LED and LCD TVs are based around LCD technology (LED is a type of LCD-TV), but they use different lighting sources to illuminate your screen.
-Older LCD TVs use cold cathode fluorescent lamps (CCFLs) whereas LED TVs use an array of smaller, more efficient light-emitting diodes (LEDs).
+Older LCD TVs in Singapore use cold cathode fluorescent lamps (CCFLs) whereas LED TVs in Singapore use an array of smaller, more efficient light-emitting diodes (LEDs).

 You’ll be hard-pressed to find a traditional LCD TV in Singapore today as most are LED LCDs.
 If you want more information on this, check out this article by Digital Trends.

-Which is the best LED TV to buy in Singapore?
+Which is the best LED TV in Singapore?